Free Application for Federal Student Aid (FAFSA)

 How to Check Your FAFSA Status

-Go to the Official FAFSA Website
+Go to the Official Website

 - Visit https://studentaid.gov